sagemath/sagewiki_to_gh-2022-10-10/days6/sprint/debian.md

-no  ipython1-20070130 STATUS: Not essential for SAGE. no  java3d-20070901 STATUS: Not essential for SAGE. yes lapack-20070723 no  lcalc-20070107.p0 STATUS: packaged; need .orig.tar.gz / version number. no  libfplll-2.1-20071024 STATUS: packaged. yes libgcrypt-1.2.4 yes libgpg_error-1.5
+no  ipython1-20070130 STATUS: Not essential for SAGE. no  java3d-20070901 STATUS: Not essential for SAGE. yes lapack-20070723 no  lcalc-20070107.p0 STATUS: packaged; thought based on SAGE upstream no  libfplll-2.1-20071024 STATUS: packaged. yes libgcrypt-1.2.4 yes libgpg_error-1.5